Malvikabhalla99/learning-git/README.md

 	Create a new branch on github eg abc git fetch --all
 	git branch -a
+	'''
-	# now you will be able to see the newly created branch
-	# In the above case you would created a new branch by cutting it from master
+	now you will be able to see the newly created branch In the above case you would created a new branch by cutting it from master
-	# If you are cutting a new branch from any other branch then ensure that you are on the same branch from which you have cut the new branch
+	If you are cutting a new branch from any other branch then ensure that you are on the same branch from which you have cut the new branch
-	# For eg if abc is cut from master then on terminal be on master branch
-	# Similarly if you have cut the branch from xyz then be on branch xyz in terminal
-	# If you haven't created the branch xyz ,then first track xyz
+	For eg if abc is cut from master then on terminal be on master branch Similarly if you have cut the branch from xyz then be on branch xyz in terminal If you haven't created the branch xyz ,then first track xyz
+	'''
 		Tracking xyz , being on master branch git checkout -b xyz
 		git branch --set-upstream-to origin/xyz
 		git pull origin xyz --allow-unrelated-histories

-	### creating a new branch abc being on the correct branch in terminal
-	git checkout -b xyz
+	'''creating a new branch abc being on the correct branch in terminal ''' git checkout -b xyz
 	git branch --set-upstream-to origin/xyz
 	git pull origin xyz --allow-unrelated-histories

-	#Make changes in your directory , add your code or update the existing files
+	'''Make changes in your directory , add your code or update the existing files''' git status
-	git status
 	git add .
 	git commit -m "Commit message"